KingSolomon1954/cpp-bootstrap/Readme.md

   the entire environment as coherent tool set
 - *Prevents conflicts* between host and runners that might use different tools and/or libraries for other activities

+### The Build Container

+The build container houses executables for the compiler, CMake, and Conan along with additional utilities.

+The build container, if it is not already running, is automatically started upon issuing a `make` that involves compiling or Conan related targets.
+The build container runs in detached mode and hangs around for further future commands.
+The makefile framework arranges commands to be issued to the build container using docker/podman exec.
+The build container is special in that it hangs around, while other containers, such as those used for building documentation, will exit after running their command.

+The Conan registry and Conan library cache live on the build container.
+If the container is removed and restarted then the Conan setup will be applied again and libraries will be retrieved again.

 ### Handy Aliases for Build Container